List of The Sandman characters: Flay-By-Night

 Flay-By-Night is a serial killer.
 He was a known surgeon who in his serial killer life skinned his victims.
-During the Fall of 1989, Flay-By-Night attended the Cereal Convention (which was a cover for a serial killer gathering) which he helped organize with Nimrod and Fun Land.
+During the Fall of 1989, Flay-By-Night attended the Cereal Convention (which was a cover for a serial killer gathering) in Dodge City, Georgia which he helped organize with Nimrod and Fun Land.
 When the Boogeyman turned out to be an imposter since the real one is dead, Flay-By-Night assisted the Corinthian in killing the imposter.
 Following the Corinthian's defeat at the hands of Dream during his event, Flay-By-Night and the other serial killers had their delusions removed by Dream.
 It is unknown what happened to Flay-By-Night after that.

 In the Netflix series, Flay-By-Night has a genderbent counterpart called the Good Doctor who is portrayed by Jill Winternitz.
-She met with Nimrod and Fun Land at a restaurant in Huntsville, Alabama where they had to do a copycat crime in order to draw the Corinthian to them so that he can attend their "Cereal Convention".
+She met with Nimrod and Fun Land at a restaurant in Huntsville, Alabama where they had to do a copycat crime in order to draw the Corinthian to them so that he can attend their "Cereal Convention" in Georgia.
 After Corinthian was defeated and Dream brought up the clarity of the serial killers' crimes while removing their delusions, the Good Doctor is among the serial killers the exited the hotel.
 She went to her car and called up the police to turn herself over to them.